simonbilskyrollins/groupmeme-bot/README.md

 ## Start the server

-To test locally, open terminal and run the following command to start a local server.
+To test locally, you will first need to download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
+Then, open terminal and run the following command to start a local server.

-    $ foreman start
+    $ heroku local

 Then navigate to `http://127.0.0.1:5000/` in a browser.
-Note: you may need to install the [Heroku Toolbelt](https://devcenter.heroku.com/articles/heroku-cli) for the `foreman` command to work.

 To simulate a message being sent to the group, make a new `message.json` file with the following contents:

     {
       "name": "Test Sender",
       "text": "I would like a meme"
     }

-Then post the message to the server by running `curl -X POST -d @message.json http://localhost:5000`.
+Then post the message to the server by running `curl -H "Accept: application/json" -H "Content-Type: application/json" -d @message.json http://localhost:5000`.

 # Contributing